StigNygaard/Adobe_Bridge_Show_Geo_Location/README.md

 To install, copy the jsx file into Adobe Bridge's Startup Scripts folder.
 To find this folder's location, open Adobe Bridge and choose: Preferences -> Startup Scripts -> Reveal My Startup Scripts.

-Tested in Adobe Bridge v8.1.
+Tested in Adobe Bridge v8.1 on Windows 10.